corbado/passkeys-supabase/README.md

 `Success.
 No rows returned`

 Feel free to create some password-based users in the ```Authentication > Users``` page.
+Then, click on the button "Add user" in the top right.
 Remember to set autoconfirm to true!

 ### 2.3.
 Configure environment variables